Harry1993/notes/README.md

 *	To convert EPS to PDF, run `ps2pdf -dEPSCrop input.eps output.pdf`.
 See [this](http://www.leancrew.com/all-this/2012/03/maintaining-the-boundingbox-in-ps2pdf/).
 *	To convert GBK to UTF-8, run `iconv -f GBK -t UTF-8 input.txt > output.txt`.
 *	To switch audio device on MacOS, use [switchaudio-osx](https://github.com/deweller/switchaudio-osx).
+*	Extract magnet link from a torrent file, use `magnet-link` following [this](https://github.com/ungoldman/magnet-link).

 ## Email me when someone ssh in.
 Edit `/etc/ssh/sshrc`, add the following: